derwells/multithreaded-fileserver/docs/pg_3_concurrency.md

 # Implementation
 Each worker thread is associated with a target file.
 This allows for operations to a single file to be synchronized (see \ref pg_synchronization "Synchronization" for more info).

 However, *worker threads associated with different files can run concurrently*.
 The blocked portion of each worker thread is guarded by an `in_lock` dependent on the target file.
 Thus, there is no mutual exclusivity between worker threads of different files.
-Commands associated with different files can run concurrently.
+Commands associated with different files can run concurrently (see \ref pg_synchronization "Synchronization" for more info).

 The only atomic operations between worker threads of different files are recording to `read.txt` and `empty.txt`.
-The program uses global locks to guard these files.
+The program uses global locks to guard these files (see \ref pg_execution "Execution").

 A complete picture of this can be found in the \ref pg_synchronization "Synchronization section".